Prostate cancer is not one illness

 The power of a single word—CANCER—can’t be underestimated.
 Its deadliness is famous.
 Often patients have previous experiences with cancer striking a friend or family member.
 Read more »

 Over 50,000 men relapse after surgery or radiation each year.
-With other types of cancer, colon or lung for example, relapse is not detected until a scan shows metastases.
+With other types of cancer, colon or lung for example, relapse is detected when a scan shows metastases.
 Read more »